vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 effort to move my clock earlier after a significant delay introduced about 10 days ago from which I had failed to fully recover due to a lot to do per day.

+## 2026-07-28

+On Tuesday 2026-07-28, I skipped all exercises.
+This was due to a bunch of time-sensitive day job stuff that transpired in the afternoon.